-Here is a sample of pointed questions and statements we are likely be confronted with during the initial stages of our talks with Muslims.
-Try to get to understand what our friend has in mind when asking these questions.
-Otherwise our answer might be misunderstood.
+Here is a sample of pointed questions and statements we are likely to be confronted with during the initial stages of our talks with Muslims.
+Try to get to understand what your friend has in mind when asking these questions.
+Otherwise, our answer might be misunderstood.

 - Do you believe in Muhammad and the Qur’an?

 - Why don’t you become a Muslim?

 - Why do you believe in three gods?